Nayem9274/reliability-rpi/README.md

 8. Use Notebook 03 outputs as the final threshold-aligned reliability results.

 The internal artifact name `dependable_rpi_journal_v1_ARTIFACTS.zip` is retained for compatibility with the current notebooks.
-It is only a filename; changing it is optional, but all dependent input paths must then be updated consistently.

 ## Environment

 The notebooks were designed for a Python/PyTorch environment with GPU support for primary model training.
 Post-hoc analyses can run on CPU.
-Record the exact package versions used for the released experiments in `requirements.txt` or an environment file.

 ## Reproducing figures and tables without retraining